 WestCycle runs many programs that support our mission to see more people riding bikes more often.
 Below are just a sample of the programs currently running at WestCycle.
 If you would like to know more about any of these, or have ideas or suggestions on other programs we could run, please get in touch.

 The BIKE-CURIOUS program responds to low-participation rates in Western Australia of girls and women aged 15-20 in bike riding of all kinds.
 With creative workshops at schools and community host sites exploring their experiences, the program will support girls to take action for themselves and get them and their friends riding more often.
-The pilot program, funded by Healthway, will be wheeled out across Perth in partnership by WestCycle and Solidaria in May 2023.
+The pilot program, funded by Healthway, will be wheeled out across Perth in partnership by WestCycle and Solidaria from May 2023.

 The WestCycle Ride Leader Course (RLC101) is a partnership between WestCycle and The Road Safety Commission that has been developed with a key focus on improving group riding safety here in Western Australia.
 The initiative seeks to foster an environment of collaboration between riding groups to open a line of communication with WestCycle, who will advocate for improvements in practice and infrastructure as well as inform Ride Leaders (RL) of their obligation and liability as a ride organiser.
 From the information gathered on the registration form, WestCycle will also create a database of local rides for people who are new to the sport or are just looking for a new ride to join.
 Register for the Ride leader Course HERE